Luenell Makes ‘History’ With Nude ‘Penthouse’ Shoot: Her Message To The Haters

 Luenell insists there is nothing offensive or raunchy about her nude shoot.
 She just wanted to show her true self in her natural element.
 She also made sure that she didn’t flash any of her private parts to the camera.
 She even shows only a little breast or nipple in the photos.
 Luenell is proud of the nude photos she shot since anyone can look at them online.

 The comedian is known for her raunchy comedy.
-But, she wanted a tasteful photo shoot and even refused to have the photos retouched.
+But she wanted a tasteful photo shoot, and even refused to have the photos retouched.
 Luenell has already received a positive response to her photos.
-The new issue of Penthouse is on newsstands March 21.
+The new issue of Penthouse hits newsstands on March 21.

 What are your thoughts on Luenell’s nude photo shoot?
 Sound off below in the comments section.

-[Featured image by Angela Weiss/Getty Images for TV One]
+[Featured Image by Angela Weiss/Getty Images for TV One]